The Secret Life of Earthworms: Your Garden Depends on Them - World's Coolest Rain Gauge Co.

 Earthworms and Rainfall

-Rainfall plays a huge role in earthworm activity.
-After a good soaking rain, earthworms often move closer to the soil surface because moisture allows them to travel more easily through the ground.
+After a soaking rain, earthworms often move closer to the soil surface because moisture allows them to travel more easily through the ground.
+This is why gardeners frequently notice worms after storms and why robins seem to appear almost immediately after it rains.

 This is one reason many gardeners keep a rain gauge nearby.
-Understanding how much rain your garden actually receives helps you avoid overwatering while maintaining healthy soil conditions for plants — and for the living ecosystem beneath them.
+Understanding how much rain your garden actually receives helps you avoid overwatering while maintaining healthy soil conditions for plants—and for the living ecosystem beneath them.

 A quality rain gauge makes it easier to monitor: